lightbits/lightbits.github.io/euler2/euler2.markdown

 4. We then repeat, reset the Euler angles to zero, and use the updated matrix as the default orientation for the next step.

-To put it differently, it's kinda like having a rotator *gizmo* (like in CAD or Blender) that uses local Euler angles.
-When you click and start dragging, the Euler angles start from zero, and you can rotate the thing around its current orientation.
-But when you release, its orientation is saved, and used as the origin the next time you click and drag.
+It's like a rotation [gizmo](todo: matt keeter, 3d rotation design) that uses *local* Euler angles.
+When you click and start dragging, the Euler angles start from zero and you can rotate the thing around its current orientation.
+When you release, its orientation is saved and used as the origin the next time you click and drag.

 <div class="slider-wrap">
     <div class="slider" id="slider4" style="max-width:240px;max-height:260px;">